uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Thesis Defense

 Also called the Final Oral Examination, the thesis defense is the ultimate evaluation of your thesis work.
 The timeline to this defense is outlined on the [department website](http://www.astro.utoronto.ca/theses/theses.html) in great detail.
 After your [thesis committee](#thesis-committee) agrees that you are ready to defend, the committee recommends an external examiner, who will be brought in from outside UofT to assess your work.
-This must be done 8 weeks in advance of the planned date of defense.
+This must be done at least 8 weeks in advance of the planned date of defense.
 The [graduate administrator](#graduate-administrator-margaret-meaney) will help with scheduling of the examination room.
-The thesis itself should be submitted to the external examiner 8 weeks before the planned
+The thesis itself must be submitted to the external examiner 6-8 weeks before the planned defense.

 ## Teaching
 Buy-outs